chartjs/Chart.js/docs/general/colors.md

 An alternative option is to pass a [CanvasPattern](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern) or [CanvasGradient](https://developer.mozilla.org/en/docs/Web/API/CanvasGradient) object instead of a string colour.

-For example, if you wanted to fill a dataset with a pattern from an image you could do the following.
+For example, if you wanted to fill a dataset with a pattern from an image you could do the following:

 ```javascript
 var img = new Image();